 Each room has their own notice board where staff display information relevant to each room.

 We have a suggestion box in reception providing parents, staff and children with an opportunity to provide feedback or provide suggestions on improvements in the service.
+During Covid-19 as we operate during the pandemic parents are invited to email us

 If you require any help please feel free to contact us today and we would be happy to assist you with your childcare needs.